 Shoes aren’t just a fashion statement, but rather a window into the culture and function of those that wear them snuggly on their two feet.
 Though sneakers and flip flops can be found worldwide, every culture also has a certain type of footwear that was developed especially for their needs and remains an important part of what makes their dress original and unique.

-Come on a short trip around the world with us to see some of the most typical shoes, slippers, sandals and boots around the world.
+Come on a short trip with us about shoes around the world to see some of the most typical shoes, slippers, sandals and boots around the world.

 Country of origin: Morocco

 Did you know?
 The babouche slipper became the preferred footwear because of the ease to slip on and off for prayer.
 More specific shoes around the world?
 Here we go!

 Did you know?
 Birch bark shoes were usually worn over leather shoes to protect them from mud and snow.
 A really practical version of shoes around the world, hm?
 In countries such as Norway, Sweden and Russia, you can occasionally see locals wearing similar footwear made from linden or lime-tree bark.

 Did you know?
 These traditional shoes were made from bast, a type of tree bark.
 The name lapti comes from the old Russian word for foot “lapa”, today this word means paw.